vishalshaw111/Movie-Booking/readme.md

 ****Overview****
-The code implements a movie ticket booking system using an object-oriented approach.
+The code implements a movie ticket booking system using an object-oriented approach, its a console based application.
 It consists of several classes and interfaces that manage shows, seats, bookings, and revenue calculation.
 Here’s a brief explanation of the design made in the code:
 Key Classes and Interfaces:

 **1. SeatCategory Enum:**